 For credit commitments (including undrawn overdraft and revolving facilities), the expected credit losses are recognised as provisions (presented within other liabilities).
 However, for contracts that include both a loan and an undrawn commitment and that the Bank cannot separately identify the expected credit losses on the undrawn commitment component from those on the loan component, the expected credit losses on the undrawn commitment are recognised together with the loss allowance for the loan.
-To the extent that the combined expected credit losses exceed the gross carrying amount of the loan, the expected credit losses are recognised as a provision.
+To the extent that the combined expected credit losses are recognised as a provision.